 Graduate Leave of Absence

-For graduate students on official leave of absence, a percentage of registration fees paid is refunded according to the calendar date on which the official Request for Leave of Absence is submitted to the Graduate Division.
+For graduate students on official leave of absence, a percentage of registration fees paid is refunded according to the calendar date on which the official leave of absence request is submitted to the Division of Graduate Education.
 If fees are paid by departmental funds, students may end up owing fees if the petition is filed after the first day of classes.

-Students obtain a Leave of Absence Request from their academic department or the Graduate Division leave of absence page.
+Students obtain a leave of absence request from their academic department or the Graduate Education leave of absence web page.

 Students on approved leave of absence may enroll voluntarily in UCSHIP.
 Plan coverage may be purchased for a maximum of one semester or two quarters.
-See the Ashe Center website for more information about nonregistered UCSHIP.
+See the Ashe Center voluntary UCSHIP web page for information about insurance for nonregistered students.

 In Absentia Registration

-Graduate students taking coursework or conducting research related to their degree programs outside California may be eligible for in absentia registration.
+Graduate students taking coursework or conducting research related to their degree programs more than 100 miles from UCLA may be eligible for in absentia registration.
 Students registered in absentia pay 15 percent of tuition and the student services fee; full health insurance fee; nonresident supplemental tuition, if applicable; and professional school fees, if applicable.
 They do not pay campus-based fees.

 In absentia registration and fee reductions may be used for up to six quarters or four semesters for academic doctoral students, and up to three quarters or two semesters for master’s and graduate professional students.
-For complete details and restrictions, see the Graduate Division in absentia page.
+For complete details and restrictions, see the Graduate Education in absentia web page.

 Graduate students may be eligible to pay the filing fee in lieu of full registration fees for the term in which they expect to complete final degree requirements and receive their degree.
 Students are not eligible to pay the filing fee unless registered the immediately preceding term.
 Students must pay the filing fee by the deadline for registration at the beginning of a term.

 Students who pay the filing fee are not eligible for University services beyond a maximum of 12 hours of faculty and staff time required to complete degree requirements, and are not considered in the same status as registered students.
-For more information, see the Graduate Division filing fee page.
+For more information, see the Graduate Education filing fee web page.

 Reduced Nonresident Supplemental Tuition for Doctoral Candidates